amina-mardiyyah/artorg-phd/README.md

 The ```preprocess.py``` script preprocesses the data, impute missing values, perform transformstions for modelling.
 It can be directly accessed from ```train.py``` without a separate call.

+The current ```train.py``` script only implements a simple LSTM as a baseline model to compare with other state-of-the-art such as [GluPred](https://ieeexplore.ieee.org/document/9474665) and Autoformer described below.

 # Description of the Proposed Solution